Wafer Tumbler Locks

 Springs: These are set on a wafer’s sides to eject them in the direction of the cylinder.

-Wafer: The wafer is a flat piece of metal located in the lock plug and functions as the’s most crucial component.
+Wafer: The wafer is a flat piece of metal located in the lock plug and functions as the lock’s most crucial component.
 The size and protrusion of a wafer may vary.

-Cylinder: This part of theis what houses the plug.
+Cylinder: This part of the lock is what houses the plug.
 Its function is to stop the rotation of the plug as long as the wafers are protruding into it.

-Plug: This is the’s inner piece and it revolves upon insertion of the right the bolt mechanism of the when it is turned.
+Plug: This is the lock’s inner piece and it revolves upon insertion of the right key.
+It controls the bolt mechanism of the locks when it is turned.

 Types of Wafer Tumbler Lock designs